Yevgeni Lisovets: Playing career

 On 11 June 2022, Lisovets left Podolsk as a free agent and signed a one-year contract with his fourth KHL club, Admiral Vladivostok.

 International play

-Lisovets was named to the Belarus men's national ice hockey team for competition at the 2015 IIHF World Championship.
+Lisovets was named to the Belarus men's national ice hockey team for the 2015 IIHF World Championship.

 Lisovets also played in the Spengler Cup in 2019-2020 for Salavat Yulaev Ufa of the KHL.